johanmazoyer/Asterix/source/run_asterix.rst

 Photon Noise:

-    - photon_noise: bool, if true, add photon noise using nb_photons
-    - nb_photons : bool, number of photon entering the telescope
+    - nb_photons : float, number of photon entering the telescope.
+If 0, no photon noise